aws/sagemaker-python-sdk/README.rst

         pass

 **Note: Writing a training script that imports correctly** When SageMaker runs your training script, it imports it as a Python module and then invokes ``train`` on the imported module.
-Consequently, you should not include any statements that won‚Äôt execute successfully in SageMaker when your module is imported.
-For example, don‚Äôt attempt to open any local files in top-level statements in your training script.
+Consequently, you should not include any statements that wonít execute successfully in SageMaker when your module is imported.
+For example, donít attempt to open any local files in top-level statements in your training script.

 If you want to run your training script locally via the Python interpreter, look at using a ``___name__ == '__main__'`` guard, discussed in more detail here: https://stackoverflow.com/questions/419163/what-does-if-name-main-do .